manoa-notes/manoa-notes.github.io/index.md

 ## Overview

-The goal of Manoa Notes is to provide students a place where they can meet or discuss with others who previously took a course.
+The goal of Rainbow Notes is to provide students a place where they can meet or discuss with others who previously took a course.
 Those who have completed a course can also post their notes for other students to see.
 In addition, they will be able to answer questions on the forum, which will form a community where students can be helped in the future as well.
 It will eventually incorporate various technologies such as:

 * [Meteor](https://www.meteor.com/) for Javascript-based implementation of client and server code.
 * [React](https://reactjs.org/) for component-based UI implementation and routing.